Our GESB Super new member checklist

 If we don’t have your tax file number, you might pay more tax on your super than you need to - and we may not be able to accept some of your contributions.

 Join our webinar and learn more about your GESB Super

 We’re here to help you learn more about your super, including how to grow your balance and how to combine your super if you have other accounts.

-Once you’ve completed our checklist for new members, you might like to register for our next 30-minute Getting started with GESB Super webinar.
+Once you’ve completed our checklist for new members, you might like to register for our next 30-minute Set up your future with GESB Super webinar.
 You’ll learn how you can:

-- Grow your super by making extra contributions such as salary sacrifice, minimising fees and combining your accounts
+- Grow your super by making extra contributions such as salary sacrifice, minimising the fees you pay, and combining your accounts

-- Understand your investment options and what kind of investor you are
+- Understand your investment options and what risk means for your super

 - Protect your lifestyle with insurance in super

 |Tuesday, 7 September 2021||9am - 9.30am|